GearsAD/GraffSDK.jl/docs/src/working_with_data.md

   error("Please update the robotId and sessionId to give back some existing nodes, or run the hexagonal example to make a new dataset.") end

-# Get the first node - we don't need the complete node, just the summary - no getNode call needed.
+# Get the first node - we don't need the complete node, just the summary, so no getNode call needed.
 node = sessionNodes.nodes[1]
 ```

 ## Listing All Data Entries in a Pose or Factor